huichuno/chatterbox/README.md

 * Open-webui backend data is stored in $HOME/open-webui folder on the host system

-* Refer to the *Makefile* on all the default value of environment variables
+* Refer to the *Makefile* on all the environment variables default value

 <p align="right">(<a href="#readme-top">back to top</a>)</p>